openvinotoolkit/openvino_build_deploy/README.md

 > Material and dependencies are self-contained, so you can get started building easily.

-If you're looking for code samples or tutorials: You can find tutorial-based content at the [OpenVINO Notebooks]() repository, and hands-on Gen AI samples for Python and C++ at the OpenVINO.GenAI repository (see Additional Resources for more information).

 ## Table of Contents

 - [➡️ Repo Contents](#repo-contents)